-Advanced Placement Calculus AB Summer Assignment Mr. Hulbert
+Advanced Placement Calculus AB Summer Practice Mr. Hulbert

 The AP Calculus Course is a challenging, fast paced effort to prepare students for the AP Exam in May and also to provide a strong experience in preparation for any college calculus courses that may be taken after graduation.
 As such, the foundation upon which this course stands must be firmly in place.
-This assignment is intended to assure that the mathematics covered in the past four years has been retained at a sufficient level so as to not hinder the development of new concepts with the pondering over fundamental computations.
+This practice is intended to assure that the mathematics covered in the past four years has been retained at a sufficient level so as to not hinder the development of new concepts with the pondering over fundamental computations.

-This assignment, with the exception of Section XI, is intended for the student to be able to complete independently, without the need to look up anything in either a text book, or on the internet.
+This practice, with the exception of Section XI, is intended for the student to be able to complete independently, without the need to look up anything in either a text book, or on the internet.
 It should be noted, that anything the student does need to look up would indicate a need for study in that topic area.
-All of the material in this assignment shall be needed at quick recall at some point during the calculus class.
+All of the material in this practice shall be needed at quick recall at some point during the calculus class.
 A need to look things up will hinder the student's process of understanding the concepts that will be addressed in this course.
-Therefore, one of the intentions of this assignment is to reveal to the student topic areas that may require some independent remediation, hopefully before starting calculus.
+Therefore, one of the intentions of this practice is to reveal to the student topic areas that may require some independent remediation, hopefully before starting calculus.
 Section XI is, however, new material.
 This will be discussed in the first days of school, and students would benefit from preparation.

-This assignment is divided into two parts.
+This practice is divided into two parts.
 The first is only informational; each section addresses some fundamental ideas and skills required for that topic.
 The second section consists of the problems that are to be solved.
 A reasonable amount of work should be shown for each question.
-With rare exceptions, an answer standing alone will not be accepted.
+With rare exceptions, an answer standing alone would not be accepted on a graded assessment.
 When in doubt, show some sort of work or description of your thought process.
+Answers are provided at the end of the packet, for self-assessment.